awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

 # Walkthrough: Automatically update SSM Agent \(CLI\)<a name="sysman-state-cli"></a>

-The following procedure walks you through the process of creating a State Manager association using the AWS Command Line Interface\.
+The following procedure walks you through the process of creating a State Manager association using the AWS Command Line Interface \(AWS CLI\)\.
+State Manager is a capability of AWS Systems Manager\.
 The association automatically updates the SSM Agent according to a schedule that you specify\.
 For more information about SSM Agent, see [Working with SSM Agent](ssm-agent.md)\.

 **Note**
 Note the following details about automatically updating SSM Agent: